edufeed/edufeed/README.md

 Open the admin console, go to `Add sample feed items`, and click the `defaults` button.

+### Local database Not Syncing to Remote Database

+If the remote database is not synced with the local database on the tab, first try connected to the Internet on the tab, opening the application, and logging into the users for which the db is not syncing.
+Wait a few seconds and recheck the remote database.

 ### Sync Errors

 If you are having sync errors and are using a standalone server, please ensure that